findelabs/kafka-connect-exporter-rs/README.md

 # kafka-connect-exporter-rs

-This is a simple exporter for Kafka Connect, which provides identical metrics as that of wakeful's connect exporter: https://github.com/wakeful/kafka_connect_exporter and more.
+This is a simple exporter for Kafka Connect, which provides identical metrics as that of wakeful's connect exporter and more: https://github.com/wakeful/kafka_connect_exporter.

 ### Binary Installation